Proton Saga (third generation): Design

 The new third generation Saga continues to utilise the second generation Saga platform, which underpinned the previous BLM, FL and FLX models between 2008 and 2016.
 The second generation Saga is in turn based on an extended Proton Savvy platform, dating back to 2005.
 The model or platform code 'BT', which Proton has assigned to the third generation Saga is similarly used for all second-generation Saga variants, in addition to the Savvy.
 Nonetheless, in the latest 2016 platform revision, Proton has extended both front and rear overhangs and re-engineered the entire body structure to warrant a generational leap.
 The interior has also been revamped, with a focus on increased refinement as well as tactile or perceived quality.

 The third generation Saga was developed at a cost of RM150 million.
 Proton aims to break-even in 3 years with a monthly sales target of 5,000 units.
 The company has kept development costs relatively low by recycling as much as 60% of parts and components from the outgoing Saga, and by borrowing some equipment from other Proton models.
-Proton has announced that an all-new, fourth-generation Saga will launch in 2021, as the company intends to maintain a shorter 5-year product cycle with their best-selling Saga nameplate.
+Proton has announced that an updated Saga will launch in 2025, as the company intends to maintain a shorter 5-year product cycle with their best-selling Saga nameplate.